 The cost for a canoe rental started at €12 per hour, however, the per hour cost decreases the longer you have your boat.
 For instance, we had our canoe for 2 hours and only ended up paying €16 for the whole time.

 If you want to be a bit more adventurous, you can also opt to go for a canyoning or rafting tour from Bohinj, as well!

 Take in the View

-In the winter, this is a ski lift that takes you to the slopes.
-But in the warmer months, you can use the cable car to get to the top of the mountain and take in the amazing view.
+In the winter, this is a ski lift that takes you to the slopes so you can enjoy some winter sports.
+But in the warmer months, you can use the cable car to get to the top of the mountain and take in the amazing viewpoint.

 Have More Time in Bohinj?